MeteoSwiss/opendata/README.md

 ⚠️ **Status:** We are currently **setting up our service as ALPHA**.
 Everything is subject to change without prior notice.

-ℹ️ The ‘**Priority**’ column below shows the planned order in which the datasets/collections become available. **Planning** can be adjusted on an ongoing basis.
+ℹ️ **Priority** columns below show the planned order in which the datasets/collections become available. **Planning** can be adjusted on an ongoing basis.

 <br>